Delphi-BFT/tool/README.md

 echo 'export PATH="${PATH}:/home/${USER}/.local/bin"' >> ~/.bashrc && source ~/.bashrc
 ```

-Now it is time, to clone this repository:
+Now it is time, to clone this repository and install the tool:

 ```